Dec 242017

 whounquietNine, Rose

-My favorite of the historical celebrity episodes.
+Here’s the odd man out—a Christmas episode that wasn’t a special; which is nice as it means we have an Eccelson Christmas.
+This is my favorite of the historical celebrity episodes, with Charles Dickens joining The Doctor and Rose in their investigation.
 Everything is done right.
 It’s a spooky ghost story with well-developed secondary characters, plenty of emotion, lots of humor, and a bit of meaning.
-It is pretty much the perfect standard Doctor Who episode; to beat this the series had to do something unusual, and do it well.
-It happened, but not often.
+It is pretty much the perfect standard Doctor Who episode, but with Christmas.

 #1 The Husbands of River Song (2015)